sightsdev/sights/docs/introduction.md

 ## Features

-- All SIGHTS configuation is done through a single configuration file which can be edited visually from within the interface, even if the SIGHTS service is stopped or has crashed
+- All SIGHTS configuration is done through a single configuration file which can be edited visually from within the interface, even if the SIGHTS service is stopped or has crashed
 - A powerful and extensible modular sensor system
   - A sensor plugin system to allow new sensors to be added with ease
   - Sensor wrapper classes that can use existing Python libraries to access sensors over I2C.
 No need to write libraries specifically for SIGHTS